Abandoned & Little-Known Airfields:P

 Perkins Airport was apparently pretty short-lived, lasting no more than 9 years.

-A 2003 aerial photo by Dann Shively, looking east at the site of the former Perkins Airport.
+A 2003 aerial photo by Dann Shively, looking east at the site of Perkins Airport.

 The airport was located just to the right (south) of Jackson Road."